Lebanon High School (Oregon): New site

 In 1957, Lebanon Union High School was built at the 41 acre, Fifth Street and Airport Road site where it is currently located.
 This new school was an improvement over the previous facilities, being designed to hold 1200 students.
 The school has gone through various renovations in 1958, 1964, 1966, 1967, 1969, 1971, 1978, and from 2003 to 2005.

 LHS achieved its highest attendance of 1650 students in 1973.

 In 1997, the name of Lebanon Union High School changed to Lebanon High School.

 The most recent round of renovation was by far the most extensive since the school's initial construction.
 Intended to deal with issues of insufficient quality facilities, asbestos, and the planned changes to the school's structure, this involved the demolition of several buildings, including the literature wing (which was rebuilt as the short-lived "Freshman Hall") and art wing, as well as the construction of a new gym, parking lot, and tennis courts.
 In addition to this, and most notably for students attending at the time, nearly every part of the main building was renovated, creating what some students would describe as a changing rat maze of hallways and barriers.

 For the 151 years, from 1851 when Santiam Academy was established to 2002 when LMS was demolished, the site of the original LHS stands as the longest continuously operating public education facility in state history.

 Academics

-In 2008, 41% of the school's seniors received a high school diploma.
-Of 350 students, 145 graduated, 88 dropped out, and 117 were still in high school in 2009.
+In 2008, 42% of the school's seniors received a high school diploma after four years.